RunOnFlux/flux/README.md

   address: zelid/bitcoin address that signed this message,
   signature: signature of the message by that zelid
 }
 returns an object with status either error or success and data containing message explaining the outcome.
 Success means logged in.
-Error is error
+Error is error.
+Also return privilage status to api /user, admin, zelteam

 websocket /ws/zelid/:loginphrase
 It is possible to subscribe to listening to a response of logging with a certain loginphrase.
-Such response then contain signature and address.
+Such response then contain loginPhrase, signature, address, message and privilage.
 This is useful for remote logging.

 Protected API
 - In order to access protected API, user has to be logged into the zelnode.
 Every request to protected API has to contain stringified zelidauth header of folowing object\